OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 Where it is not possible to implement MFA, there are a number of alternative defenses that can be used to protect against credential stuffing and password spraying.
 In isolation none of these are as effective as MFA, however if multiple defenses are implemented in a layered approach, they can provide a reasonable degree of protection.
 In many cases, these mechanisms will also protect against brute-force or password spraying attacks.

-Where an application has multiple user roles, it may be appropriate to implement difference defenses for different roles.
+Where an application has multiple user roles, it may be appropriate to implement different defenses for different roles.
 For example, it may not be feasible to enforce MFA for all users, but it should be possible to require that all administrators use it.

 ## Secondary Passwords, PINs and Security Questions